haxtheweb/edtechjoker/draft-outline.md

   <sq-question>The thing that is a last step</sq-question>
 </sorting-question>
 ```
-- Group 3b4b
+## bGroup 3b4b
 - i18n vanilla solution feedback requested
 - remove "POST CARD" from image and make it translated text like you have the others
 - Work on alignment of translated text w/ the labels / lines
 - responsive break points (maybe something like a media query in the demo does `transform: scale(.8);` in order to maintain aspect ratios in media)

-- TheKodingKrab
+## TheKodingKrab
 - CSS comments MUST be `/* thing */` watch for where you have notes to each other in FlashcardImage.js `// Not sure where these are appearing` bc it'll brick CSS code :)
   - related to your comment: `export class FlashcardImage extends LitElement` you're not extending `SimpleColors` so you don't have access to these css vars
 - imgSrc statefulness / simplification of solution in `updated()`
 - Detection for correct answer is soooo close.
 Here's the issue.
 What you have:
 ```html
 <flash-card-body>